-On 20th October, 2015, a new tenancy agreement was jointly entered by Top Euro Limited ("Top Euro"), an indirect whollyowned subsidiary of the Company and Mark Glory International Enterprise Limited ("Mark Glory"), an indirect whollyowned subsidiary of China 3D Digital Entertainment Limited (now known as "HMV Digital China Group Limited") with Wit Way Enterprises Limited in relation to the lease of the premises.
-The duration of the tenancy agreements is for two years commencing from 1st November, 2015 to 31st October, 2017 with a monthly rental of HK\$325,000 inclusive of management charges (equivalent to HK\$3,900,000 per annum), but exclusive of government rates and all other outgoings.
+On 20 October 2015, a new tenancy agreement was jointly entered by Top Euro Limited ("Top Euro"), an indirect wholly-owned subsidiary of the Company and Mark Glory International Enterprise Limited ("Mark Glory"), an indirect wholly-owned subsidiary of HMV Digital China Group Limited with Wit Way Enterprises Limited in relation to the lease of the premises.
+The duration of the tenancy agreements is for two years commencing from 1 November 2015 to 31 October 2017 with a monthly rental of HK\$325,000 inclusive of management charges (equivalent to HK\$3,900,000 per annum), but exclusive of government rates and all other outgoings.
 The rent, government rates and all outgoings of the premises shall be paid by Top Euro and Mark Glory in equal shares.

-If either party fails to fulfill their leasing obligations under the agreement, the other party will obligate to pay the other party's outstanding contingent rental liability amounting to HK\$1,180,000 per annum.
+If either party fails to fulfill their leasing obligations under the agreement, the other party will obligate to pay the other party's outstanding contingent rental liability.
 The taking up of the contingent rental liability constitutes a provision of financial assistance under the GEM Listing Rules.